-Her mother looked left and slightly up – Rachel knew what that was.
+Her mother looked left and slightly up.
+Rachel knew what that was.
 She’d read about it.
-It was called a tell, and it meant she was about to lie.
+It was called a tell, and it meant her mother was about to lie.
 “He wants to, Rach.”

 “Whatever.”
-She picked up her book and pulled it into her lap – Practical Spells for Beginners.
+She picked up her book and pulled it into her lap.
+Practical Spells for Beginners.
 Not very scientific, but it was all she’d found on the shelves here.
-She could try them out and debunk them, anyway.
+She would try the spells all out – in a scientific manner, of course – and debunk or confirm them.
 It’d be her research until she could get to a library and find some proper ghost-hunting books.